Transgene designs immunotherapeutics that harness the mechanisms of the immune response to enable the patient’s body to fight against disease.

 Therapeutic vaccines are active and targeted immunotherapeutics.
 They induce a cascade of immune reactions that lead to the production of T cells that will only destroy the targeted malignant cells.

-Clinical trials evaluating our products are ongoing.
+Mechanism of action of therapeutic vaccines Clinical trials evaluating our products are ongoing.
 Their safety profile and first efficacy data make them promising drug candidates.

 Our portfolio comprises two clinical-stage therapeutic vaccines.